Donald · Galloway

 Millfore — common questions

-- How hard is Millfore?
+- How difficult is Millfore?

-- Where do I park for Millfore?
+- Where should I park to climb Millfore?

-- When is the best time to climb Millfore?
+- When should I climb Millfore?

 - The standard good-weather months for Millfore are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.